Badjelly's Bad Christmas: Scene 5 – And find themselves in court

 The Itchy Kooks decide they need to have a court session to sort it out.
 Everyone in The Land of the Bumbly Boo turns out to be a juror.
 The Judge hears both sides of the story, and discovers that Kate is the rightful owner of the baubles.
 He asks Kate what she wants to with the baubles, to which she replies that she wants to crush honour, laughter, bravery, and wit in her hand.
 Laura tries to tell the judge that she's been turned evil, but the Judge tells her if it's what Kate wants to wish, so be it.
-But then Grandad claims that Badjelly tried to kill Sir Nobonk in the duel, so the judge says they should have a joust to settle the argument.
-This is met by cheering from the jurors, but then the Conkerer decides that they have to have a hip hopera, a rap battle of nonsense.
+Grandad claims that Badjelly tried to kill Sir Nobonk in the duel, so the judge says they should have a joust to settle the argument.
+This is met by cheering from the jurors, but then the Conkerer decides that they will have a hip hopera, a rap battle of nonsense.
 Whoever raps the best nonsense wins.
 This commences "The Itchy Koo Hip Hopera".

 First it is King Twytt's go, and he raps a story about jam.
 Then Wobble and Ice Cream do their rap using only nonsense words.
 Badjelly raps a story about eels, and then Sir Nobonk raps a story about a doctor.
 Then Wobble, Ice Cream and Badjelly sing a story about a "Wiggle-Woggle", who has a stomach ache.
 This knocks out Sir Nobonk, King Twytt and The Werkling, and Wobble, Ice Cream and Badjelly are convinced they've won.
 However, slowly King Twytt comes round and gives the microphone to The Werkling, who is terrified as he has never performed a nonsense rap in his life.
 However, it turns out he is in fact incredibly good at nonsense, and he wins the hip hopera.
 However, Badjelly, Wobble and Ice Cream refuse to accept the decision, and storm off with Kate, yelling that they'll get their way.

 Scene 6 – Something has to be done but who will do it

-Grandad goes through a period of what could be considered depression, where he says that he's now half the man he was without Grandma here in the song "I'm half the man".
-He finds Kate sleeping, and manages to walk in to her dream, which is about Grandma.
-Grandma continues the song "I'm half the man", and essentially tells him that he needs to pull himself together, and to stop wallowing in self-pity, and asks him where's that "surly sourpuss" that she once knew got to?
-She tells him he's twice any man, and to stop "shedding lonely tears".

-He then walks out of the dream, and hears Grandma's voice telling him that he doesn't need baubles to be funny, brave or kind, and to show Kate that he loves her to stop her being evil, because love conquers all.
+Grandad says that he's now half the man he was without Grandma, in the song "I'm half the man".
+He finds Kate sleeping, and walks into her dream, which is about Grandma.
+Grandma continues the song "I'm half the man", and tells him that he needs to pull himself together, to stop wallowing in self-pity, and that he should stop "shedding lonely tears".
+He walks out of the dream, and hears Grandma's voice telling him that he doesn't need baubles to be funny, brave or kind, and to show Kate that he loves her to stop her being evil, because love conquers all.